 The 6.5 Grendel is an amazing cartridge.
 It uses 6.5mm bullets, known for having good sectional density and relatively high ballistic coefficients – which means they fly very well, even in stiff crosswinds.
 The Grendel gives performance similar to, if not better in some ways as the .308, but in a cartridge that can fit inside a standard AR-15 lower.

-Just a few years ago the 6.5 Grendel’s creator, Bill Alexander, opened the door for even more manufacturers to crank out ammo, parts and barrels with the name “Grendel” on them.
+Several years ago the 6.5 Grendel’s creator, Bill Alexander, opened the door for even more manufacturers to crank out ammo, parts, and barrels with the name “Grendel” on them.
 Not surprisingly, Alexander also first developed the .50 Beowulf, and took the Grendel’s name from the same Old English saga.

 Unlike the Big Bore AR 15 upper receiver, a 6.5 Grendel will require a magazine, like the C-Products Ar-15 / M16 6.5 Grendel Mag, specially shaped for that round.

 For reaching way out there with a standard-sized AR-15, it’s hard to beat the 6.5 Grendel.
 Be sure to add a good-quality scope and some nice rings to complete the package.

 #3 – 300 AAC Blackout AR 15 Upper Receiver.